autophagy/faereld/doc/usage/modes.rst

     Batch (01 / 01) :: 24 entries synced to Hrǽw

-This syncs any unsynced entries to the Hrǽw database, which can then be used for visualisation.
+Sync mode will POST any unsynced Færeld entries as JSON data to an endpoint.
 The endpoint to sync to as API key used for authentication can be defined in the :doc:`configuration`.

 .. note:: Sync mode is currently not implemented.